DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 Focusing on the sharding facets of this new script, line *11* uses *auto_select_ipus* to select 4 separate IPUs for the task.
-This will allow the script to go through the IPUs currently available to the host, determine which are being utilized and which are free, and then subscribe to those IPUs that are available.
+This will allow the script to go through the IPUs currently available to the host, determine which are being utilised and which are free, and then subscribe to those IPUs that are available.

 In lines *26-35*, the standard sum graph is defined, (with the addition of one